 My passion for the natural world and tenacious attitude to conserving herpetofauna has opened a number of doors for me, some of which have seen me take on a number of responsibilities.
-For example, I'm the current chairman of the Cambridgeshire and Peterborough Amphibian & Reptile Group (CPARG), where I help to organise and coordinate a number of amphibian and reptile projects around the county.
-This involves monitoring a number of populations, including non-native species such as the common midwife toad (Alytes obstetricans).
-I honed my blogging skills at a site some of you may remember, The Wandering Herpetologist.
+For example, I'm the current Chairman of the Cambridgeshire and Peterborough Amphibian & Reptile Group (CPARG), where I help to organise and coordinate a number of amphibian and reptile projects around the county.
+This involves monitoring a number of populations, including non-native species such as the common midwife toad (Alytes obstetricans) and alpine newt (Ichthyosaura alpestris).

 After I graduated from Anglia Ruskin University, I became an intern for the IUCN SSC Amphibian Red List Authority, focusing the red-listing of south-east Asian amphibians.
 Again this helped to open more doors for me and I recommend that anyone interested in zoology (or more specifically herpetology) explores the options available to them.
 The more varied and specialised your skill set becomes, the more in demand you will be.
 If I've got one piece of information for an avid herpetologists it is to do your best to be as unique as possible and get involved with whatever you can.
 It was about this time that I also honed my blogging skills at a site some of you may remember, The Wandering Herpetologist.
 Since then, I have been blogging as frequently as I can on both my own blog, and those other others.